Moving to Switzerland checklist

 Opening a Swiss bank account

-1. Exchange your foreign driving license for a Swiss one at the Cantonal Vehicle Office.
-Past this deadline, you will have to retake the practical driving test.
+1. Exchange your foreign driver's license for a Swiss license at the cantonal Vehicle Office.

 2. Obtain Swiss license plates.
-The vehicle must undergo a strict technical inspection.
+The vehicle must pass a strict technical inspection.

 Moving to Switzerland involves a significant financial flow.
-Whether it is paying your 3 months of rental deposit (often between 4,000 and 8,000 CHF), buying furniture, or bringing in your savings to start, you will have to convert foreign currencies (Euros, Dollars) into Swiss Francs.
+Whether it's paying your 3-month rental guarantee (often between CHF 4,000 and 8,000), buying furniture, or importing your savings to start, you will have to convert foreign currencies (Euros, Dollars) into Swiss Francs.

 If you ask your home bank to make an international transfer to your new Swiss account, it will apply its own exchange rate.
 This exchange margin (Spread) often varies between 1.5% and 3%.
-On a 10,000 Euro transfer, the bank silently takes more than 200 Euros.
-This money is lost for your relocation budget.
+On a transfer of 10,000 Euros, the bank silently deducts more than 200 Euros.
+This money is lost for your installation.

 The Fintech alternative: ibani.com

-To transfer your relocation funds to Switzerland (or repatriate your salaries to the Eurozone later) without suffering these abusive costs, it is essential to use a currency exchange specialist.
+To transfer your relocation funds to Switzerland (or subsequently repatriate your salaries to the Eurozone) without incurring these abusive costs, it is essential to use a currency exchange specialist.

-By creating a free account on ibani, you get a dedicated Swiss IBAN in your name.
-You send your funds to this IBAN, we convert them at the real market rate with an extremely low and transparent margin, and the money arrives instantly in your final account.
+By creating a free account on ibani, you benefit from a personal Swiss IBAN.
+You send your funds to this IBAN, we convert them at the real market rate with an extremely low and transparent margin, and the money arrives instantly in your final Swiss account.

 SELLEUR xxx